f5devcentral/F5-AI-Use-Case-Examples/README.md

-# F5 Distributed Cloud Terraform Examples
+# F5 AI Use Case Examples

 ## Overview

-Examples of F5 AI Use Cases utilizing Terraform.
+Examples of F5 AI Use Cases.
 For more information on the use cases covered by this project, please see the following articles and workflow guides:

 ### **F5 AI Gateway**